addiscent/php-server-mon-sys/README.md

 Though unlikely to be necessary, you may make changes to the PHP-FPM server configuration by editing the _php-fpm.conf_ and _php.ini_ files, located in the home _./src/_ sub-directory.
 After editing these files, you must restart the _Php-Server-Mon-Sys_ system, as described above, for any changes to take effect.

 ##### Miscellaneous Utility Scripts
 Several simple utility BASH scripts are available in the _Php-Server-Mon-Sys_ home sub-directory.
 When using them, ensure they are invoked as BASH shell scripts typically are, e.g., _./reset-config-php.sh_, (note the leading "./").
 The scripts are safe to use only from within the _Php-Server-Mon-Sys_ home directory; when using them, be sure the present working directory is the _Php-Server-Mon-Sys_ home sub-directory.
-If they are invoked outside this sub-directory, they will at best fail, or at worst possibly produe unintended side effects.
+If they are invoked outside this sub-directory, they will at best fail, or at worst possibly produce unintended side effects.

   - _delete-database.sh_ - Deletes the MySQL database.
 Before deleting the database, stop the _Php-Server-Mon-Sys_ system first by using _docker-compose stop_.